Marlow14/IntermediateNode/Demos/Ch02-SettingUpExpress/RestAPIPractice/README.md

-# Chapter 2 Exercise 6: Rest APIs
+# Chapter 2 Demo: Rest APIs

 ## Objectives:
+* Practice with request / response
+* Use Postman
+* create your own REST API with GET & POST

 ## Steps